 - Our volunteers are still supporting Delaware Hospice through a variety of social distancing activities.
 Our Volunteer Coordinators will continue to work with Leadership Team to determine the optimal activities for our patients, families, and volunteers to stay safe and healthy during this time.

-- Special events, bereavement workshops, and in-person meetings are cancelled or being rescheduled.
+- Special events, bereavement workshops, and in-person meetings are being rescheduled or held virtually.
+Our Bereavement and New Hope Teams have established virtual support groups.
+Please review our events calendars for times.
 In accordance with state and federal directives, we are cancelling or postponing all in-person gatherings and events dependent on the size and date of the gathering.
-When possible, we will shift to virtual meetings.
-This includes the Delaware Hospice Jazz Brunch and all bereavement activities.
 In recognition of the difficulty at this time in visiting loved ones and mourning them in the usual fashion, our bereavement counselors are now available by phone and teleconference upon a family member’s admission to our program.
 Please reach out to 302-478-5707 for bereavement support.

 Delaware Hospice is still supporting our community by doing what we do best, provide care for individuals who may be ready for hospice or palliative care.
 Please contact us if we can be of any support at this time.

 Helpful Tips for Family Caregivers